 His huge health pool and ability to quickly heal himself give Roadhog high survivability.
 Whole Hog, his ultimate, makes his weapon fully automatic for a few seconds.
 This can push enemies away from an objective or trap them in a corridor.

 Difficulty: Easy.
 Roadhog is all about hooking out-of-position enemies to punish them.
 His self-heal keeps you alive even when healers are down.

 Play if: You want maximum durability and to destroy opponents with the Chain Hook.

 Winston’s Tesla Cannon is one of the few weapons in Overwatch that doesn’t require much aiming.
 The beam tracks opponents, so as long as you point it in the right direction, it’ll hit.
-His short range isn’t a problem because of his rocket jump, which propels him into a battle.
+His short range isn’t a problem because of his rocket jump, which propels him into (or out) of a battle.

 He can also drop a shield to protect himself and his teammates.
 And when his Primal Rage ultimate kicks in, he goes full King Kong on the opposing team.
 Winston is usually considered a main tank due to his shield, but requires good coordination with his team as his weapon isn’t particularly strong.

 Difficulty: Medium.
 Winston is a strong harasser, but the long cooldown times for his abilities can leave him defenseless without help.